 Additionally, the causes of the bleeding can vary according to the stage of pregnancy:

 This may be the first pregnancy symptom in some women so it is important to carry out a pregnancy test.

-What it can be: even though this bleeding is normal during this stage of pregnancy if the bleeding becomes intense, very bright red, or accompanied by nausea and cramps, it can indicate a miscarriage or ectopic pregnancy, which is a pregnancy outside the uterus.
+What it can be: Even though some scant bleeding is normal during this stage of pregnancy, if the bleeding becomes intense, very bright red, or accompanied by nausea and cramps, it can indicate a miscarriage or ectopic pregnancy, both which require immediate attention.